Eastside Pathways: Every Child a Success

 Strong Support from the Community

-Bellevue School District leaders and School Board, as well as the City of Bellevue City Manager, Steve Sarkozy, have endorsed the initiative.
+Bellevue School District leaders and School Board, as well as the leaders of the City of Bellevue have endorsed the initiative.
 On June 10, 2011, we held a kick-off event for service providers.
 Seventy-nine people attended representing 38 different organizations.
 Currently, there are dozens of partner organizations including the Bellevue School District, the City of Bellevue, social service agencies, parent groups, health organizations, cultural networks, funders, teachers, parents, family members, and youth.
 Together, we will:

 - Define goals and track metrics to show progress toward our goals.